 - Alternate adding roughly ⅓ of the dry mixture followed by ⅓ of the sour cream, beating well after each addition, until all of both are fully incorporated.

-- Pour the batter into a pair of well greased 8-inch round cake pans, and place them in the oven so they have as similar of conditions as possible.
+- Pour the batter into a pair of well greased 8 or 9-inch round cake pans, and place them in the oven so they have as similar of conditions as possible.

-- Bake for 45 minutes or until the cake tests done (whichever is later).
+- Bake for 45 minutes or until the cake tests done.

 - Cool the layers in their pans for 10 minutes and then remove from their pans carefully.
 Let them cool to room temperature.